serpent213/Two13Tec.L10nGuy/README.md

 ## Features

 - `./flow l10n:scan` – builds reference & catalog indexes, reports missing translations, warns about placeholder drift, and optionally writes new `<trans-unit>` entries grouped per locale/package/source.
-Optionally uses an LLM for heuristic translation.
+Optionally uses an LLM for heuristic translation of new or existing entries.
 - `./flow l10n:unused` – lists catalog entries that no longer have a matching reference; can delete unused nodes in place to keep XLFs tidy.
-- `./flow l10n:format` – re-renders existing catalogs using the helper’s writer so indentation, attribute ordering, and trailing newlines stay consistent (supports `--check` for CI).
+- `./flow l10n:format` – re-renders existing catalogs using the helper's writer so indentation, attribute ordering, and trailing newlines stay consistent (supports `--check` for CI).
-- `./flow l10n:translate` – bulk-translates missing entries to a target locale via LLM with dry-run estimation.
 - Shared diagnostics: table or JSON output, deterministic exit codes for CI pipelines, detailed logging of XML parse errors, duplicates, and missing catalogs.
 - Comprehensive fixtures + functional tests mirror real-life components